paaco/sprite2asm/README.md

 # Sprite2asm

-Sprite2asm converts 16 color indexed PNG file assets, specifically sprite sheets and character screens to C64 assembly code.
+Sprite2asm converts 16 color indexed PNG file assets, specifically sprite sheets, but also character screens to C64 assembly code.

 ### USAGE

-`java Sprite2asm [option] [file.png] ..`
+`java Sprite2asm [options] file.png [[options] file2.png] ..`

 The default is to convert hires sprites with background color set to the transparent color of the asset.

 ### OPTIONS

-The following options can be given on the command line or put in the file name (where `X` and `Y` are hex digits):
+The following options can be put in the file name or given on the command line (with `X` and `Y` being hex digits):

  * `-bgX`:
  selects hires conversion with color `X` mapped to bit pattern `0` (background).